Navigation Functions

 When you open the mobile app for the very first time after installing it, the app will automatically check your mobile device for an internal GPS.
 Your mobile device must have an internal GPS in order to use the navigation tools.

-If an internal GPS is detected, then the navigation tools (compass icon and location menu) will be displayed.
+If an internal GPS is detected, then the navigation tools (crosshairs icon and Location menu) will be displayed.
 If an internal GPS is not detected, the navigation tools will not be displayed.

-The first time you try to access the location menu, a dialog will appear asking if you want to allow CalTopo to use your current location.
+The first time you try to use the crosshairs icon or the Location menu, a dialog will appear asking if you want to allow CalTopo to use your current location.
 The mobile app will only use your location when explicitly requested to center the map or record a track.
 You must allow location sharing with the CalTopo mobile app if you wish to use any of the location or navigation tools.

-Allow CalTopo to use your location if you wish to use location or navigation tools
+Allow CalTopo to use your location if you wish to display your location or use any navigation tools

 Back to Top